-The Council's proposals for the Revenue Budget 2019/20 and the Medium Term Financial Strategy (MTFS) for 2019-22 were agreed at Finance Council on 25th February 2019.
+The Council's proposals for the Revenue Budget 2020/21 and the Medium Term Financial Strategy (MTFS) for 2020-23 were agreed at Finance Council on 24th February 2020.
 The purpose of the MTFS is to set the financial framework for the Council for the medium term to ensure delivery of the Council's strategic objectives and major projects.
-As 2019/20 was the final year of the government's four year local government finance settlement it was challenging to model a longer term strategy which included a significant number of assumptions.
+As the Government only issued details of a one year local government finance settlement for 2020/21, and gave no indication of their proposed changes to the mechanisms for Business Rates Retention nor their intended approach for redistributing resources through future local government finance settlements, the funding arrangements beyond 2020/21 were impossible to plan for with any certainty.
+In preparing the 2020-23 MTFS, the Council therefore focused on the year 2020/21, and included figures for 2021/22 and 2022/23 based on scenario modelling for the impact of possible changes to funding streams, together with estimates of the future cost of existing services and the financial impact of emerging cost pressures.
 Within this financial context, the MTFS was drafted to ensure that the Council's strategy remains to help support those in hardship whilst encouraging the growth of jobs and businesses.